 But the funny thing about spending money is that it makes you accountable for what you do with it after.

 So I decided to go pro, self-host my website on Bluehost (which came for a free domain for my first year), and even buy a theme.
+I was determined to have a professional looking website and turn it into a profitable blog.

 4. It’s going to take time